amaddix/CS410-SUMQ22/phonebill/phonebill/README.md

   Project 2 allows user to call options from the command line with the arguments for a phone call (directly beforehand).
 The options allowed to the user are -print, -textFile, and -README.
   The -print displays the phonecall created from out command line arguments, -textFile pops up a menu that allows user to choose between reading to a file and from a file to create a new phone bill.
   The -README displays README contents and then exits program.
 The arguments that make up a phonebill are all strings.

-  Project 3 takes in the first argument assuming its a name (allowing letters and numbers), then the next argument lines have either 10 straight digits or digits following a pattern of ddd-ddd-dddd.
-The time is tested by a format that matches MM/DD/YYYY HH:MM am/pm.
+The first being a name (allowing letters and numbers), then the next argument lines have digits with nothing else.
+The time is tested by a format that matches MM/DD/YYYY HH:MM.

-  We added the Pretty printer class which I use in place of the text dumper, it reformats the textfile to be better looking.
-The start and end time dates reformat to the java.dateformater.SHORT.
-The program now sucessfully writes multiple phonecalls to the textfile and its reordered by phone number, in both the file and the call array.